menu icon

 There are so many different ways to use interfacing in bags, and each one will end up in a different result.
 Those super sturdy bags and zip-around wallets?
 The majority of those have Decovil at least in some part, or craft foam.

-Interfacing Tip - How to Avoid Wrinkles on Interfacing?
+Interfacing Tips - How to Avoid Wrinkles on Interfacing?

 A smart interfacing hack: Want to make a bag feel stiff but don't want the interfacing to show wrinkles from turning your bag right-side-out?
-Here's an easy tip: fuse some light or even medium-weight interfacing to the fabric first, and only then apply a stiffer interfacing like Decor Bond or Decovil Light.
+Here's an easy tip: fuse some light or even medium-weight interfacing to the fabric first, and only then apply stiffer interfacing or stabilizer, say, Decor Bond or Decovil Light.
+I often use Vilene G700 or SF101 for that.

 Examples of how to use different interfacings?
 Check out my free market bag pattern and the sturdy zipper case pattern and see how I mixed and matched several types of interfacing.